Market overview - operator data to June 2023 (published August 2023)

-Minor restrictions, such as the need for face coverings and guidance to work from home, were brought in by the UK government from October 2021 to January 2022 to help tackle the Omicron variant.
+Minor restrictions, such as the need for face coverings and guidance to work from home, were brought in by the United Kingdom (UK) government from October 2021 to January 2022 to help tackle the Omicron variant.

-This release covers data from online operators and Licensed Betting Operators (LBOs) found on Britain’s high streets.
+This release covers data from online operators and LBOs found on Britain’s high streets.

-Comparison should not be made with the industry statistics dataset, as the market impact data may include free bets and bonuses and does not cover all operators.
+Comparison should not be made with the industry statistics dataset, as the data set reported here may include free bets and bonuses and does not cover all operators.

-Both the overall number of total bets/spins and the number of average monthly active accounts2 increased 5% between Q4 and Q1, likely to be as a result of the Grand National in April.
+Both the overall number of total bets and/or spins and the number of average monthly active accounts3 increased during the quarter, seeing increases of 6 percent and 5 percent respectively, compared to the previous year.

 Online real event betting